 You can take classes on campus during the fall and spring semesters.
 During the summer and winter sessions, a variety of classes are available online.

-All non-degree students must apply for admission through the Office of Continuing Education by filling out either the fall/spring non-degree application or the winter/summer non-degree application.
+All non-degree students must apply for admission through the Office of Continuing Education by filling out the non-degree application.
 In order to be eligible to take courses as a non-degree student, you must:

 - be at least a rising high school senior who has completed or is in the process of completing Regent's requirements.